-- a Address for certain Trustees and certain officers: 235 West Galena Street, Milwaukee, Wisconsin 53212. - b Address for Ms. Ausili and Ms. Dam: 2220 E. Route 66, Suite 226, Glendora, California 91740.
-Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063. - c Trustees and officers serve until their successors have been duly elected. - d The Trust is comprised of 53 series managed by unaffiliated investment advisors.
+b Address for Ms. Ausili and Ms. Dam: 2220 E. Route 66, Suite 226, Glendora, California 91740.

+Address for Mr. Dziura: 309 Woodridge Lane, Media, Pennsylvania 19063.

+c Trustees and officers serve until their successors have been duly elected.

+d The Trust is comprised of 49 series managed by unaffiliated investment advisors.
 Each Trustee serves as Trustee of each series of the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment advisor.
-The Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services, nor do they share the same investment advisor with any other series. - e "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended (that is, "public companies") or other investment companies registered under the 1940 Act. - Mr. Zader is an "interested person" of the Trust by virtue of the employment of a member of his immediate family with an investment advisor to certain series of the Trust. - Ms. Quill is an "interested person" of the Trust by virtue of her position with UMB Fund Services, Inc.
+The Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services, nor do they share the same investment advisor with any other series.

+- e "Other Directorships Held" includes only directorships of companies required to register or file reports with the SEC under the Securities Exchange Act of 1934, as amended (that is, "public companies") or other investment companies registered under the 1940 Act. - Ms. Quill is an "interested person" of the Trust by virtue of her position with UMB Fund Services, Inc.